FrederickNK/FrederickNK/README.md

 ### Hi there 👋
+Hi, my name is frederick Nkwonta and I am a Full Stack Web Developer

 <!--
 **FrederickNK/FrederickNK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.